 Sheltered employment.
 Certain work offered at qualified locations to physically or mentally impaired persons is considered sheltered employment.
-These locations are in sheltered workshops, hospitals and similar institutions, homebound programs, and Department of Veterans Affairs (VA) sponsored homes.
+These qualified locations are in sheltered workshops, hospitals and similar institutions, homebound programs, and Department of Veterans Affairs (VA) sponsored homes.

 Compared to commercial employment, pay is lower for sheltered employment.
 Therefore, one usually does not look for sheltered employment if he or she can get other employment.
 The fact that one has accepted sheltered employment is not proof of the person's ability to engage in substantial gainful activity.

 Physician's statement.
 If you are under 65, you must have your physician complete a statement certifying that you are permanently and totally disabled on the date you retired.

-Beginning in 1998, you do not have to file this statement with your Form 1040 or Form 1040A, but you must keep it for your records.
-The instructions for Schedule R (Form 1040) or Schedule 3 (Form 1040A) include a statement your physician can complete and that you can keep for your records.
+You do not have to file this statement with your Form 1040 or Form 1040A, but you must keep it for your records.
+The instructions for either Schedule R (Form 1040) or Schedule 3 (Form 1040A) include a statement your physician can complete and that you can keep for your records.

-If you filed a physician's statement in an earlier year and due to your continued disabled condition, you were unable to engage in any substantial gainful activity during the tax year, you must check the box on line 2 of Part II of Schedule R (Form 1040) or Schedule 3 (Form 1040A).
+If you got a physician's statement in an earlier year and, due to your continued disabled condition, you were unable to engage in any substantial gainful activity during 1999, you may not need to get another physician's statement for 1999.
+For a detailed explanation of the conditions you must meet, see the instructions for Part II of Schedule R (Form 1040) or Schedule 3 (Form 1040A).
+If you meet the required conditions, you must check the box on line 2 of Part II of Schedule R (Form 1040) or Schedule 3 (Form 1040A).